naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: Oh…

-WitchArrietty Annoyed: You're acting awfully strange right now.
-You don't think there's actually ghosts or the like do you, Molly?
-I mean, not that I would complain.
+WitchArrietty Smug: You don't think there's actually such thing as ghosts and the like do you, Molly?

+WitchArrietty Happy: I mean, not that I would complain!

 UlalaMolly Happy: Of course not!
 T-That's not scientific at all!
 Why would I believe in such silly supernatural non-sense?